Node.js os Module: CPU, Memory & Network Interfaces

 cidr: '192.168.1.42/24'

-}internal is true for loopback interfaces (127.0.0.1, ::1). family is either 'IPv4' or 'IPv6'.
-The cidr string combines the address and subnet prefix length. mac is the hardware MAC address as a colon-separated hex string. scopeid appears on IPv6 link-local addresses - it's a numeric identifier indicating which interface the address is scoped to, since link-local addresses (fe80::) are interface-specific.
+}internal is true for loopback addresses such as 127.0.0.1 and ::1. family is either 'IPv4' or 'IPv6'. cidr combines the address with its subnet prefix length. mac is the hardware MAC address as colon-separated hexadecimal.
+IPv6 link-local addresses can also include scopeid, a numeric identifier for the interface the address belongs to, because fe80:: addresses are scoped to a specific interface.

 function getExternalIPv4() {